-Leading change can feel stressful and isolating.
-We recently commissioned research into how leaders can minimise stress and make their transformation programmes more successful.
+Whether you’re innovating your customer experience or upgrading your back-end systems – you are managing business transformation.
+Leading transformation can be very stressful.
+We recently commissioned research into how leaders can minimize stress and make their transformation programs more successful.
 Here a CFO shares his views on the personal toll of leading change.

 The stress of making the right decision

-When the stakes are particularly high, the ‘challenge’ process becomes longer and harder.
+When the stakes are particularly high, the ‘challenge’ process becomes longer and more difficult (and more stressful).
 It’s a lot harder to get people’s buy-in as well.
-Your approval processes, by definition are much longer and more torturous.
+Your approval processes become much longer and more torturous.

-In high-stakes programmes, you can get multiple ‘challenge’ stages.
-So after year two, people ask “should we carry on, or should we stop?”
-And that becomes really hard because you’re invested something, and are thinking, “should we throw this all away, abandon ship?
-Or we should we carry on?”
+In high-stakes programs, you can get multiple ‘challenge’ stages.
+So, after year two, people ask “should we carry on, or should we stop?”
+And that becomes really hard because you’re already invested in something, and are thinking, “should we throw this all away, abandon ship?
+Or should we carry on?”
 Those become tough conversations.

-If you are doing a really large initiative, you are undoubtedly putting yours and the team’s integrity on the line.
-Because, if you spend millions for nothing, people are going to look at you a little bit differently and go, “good call that, well done you, you’re clearly a genius!”
+During large initiatives, you are undoubtedly putting your and the team’s integrity on the line.
+If you spend millions and get nothing, people are going to look at you a little bit differently and say “good call that, well done you, you’re clearly a genius!”.

-You can get yourself into a position where you become very over-focused on a project.
-You actually live and breathe the whole thing yourself.
-When it’s going badly, you’re going badly, and when it’s going well, you’re going well.
-You take on the personality of the stage of the project you’re in.
-That’s the hardest part because you’re very wrapped up in something that’s very large.
-You can get to a point where, even though your colleagues are trying to help you through it, you don’t recognise help for hindrance, or hindrance for help.
+Of course, there is personal risk in managing change initiatives – but that is true for everything!
+Yet, it is hard not to over-focus on the project and not to make it personal.
+As a leader, you eventually live and breathe the project.
+When it’s going badly, you’re doing badly.
+When it’s going well, you’re doing well.
+You even take on the personality of the stage of the project you’re at.
+That is the hardest part – becoming wrapped up in something so large.
+You can get to a point where your colleagues are trying to help you, but you don’t recognize the difference between help and hindrance.
 That makes it very, very tough.

-I would love to say that I have never let stress get the better of me, but there are occasions when it does.
-Because if something goes wrong, it brings in an immediate focus to the problem.
-The skill is actually can you step back from it relatively quickly and say “right, what do we do about it?”
+Finally, I would love to say that I have never let stress get the better of me, but there are occasions when it does.
+Because if something goes wrong, it brings an immediate focus to the problem.
+The skill lies in quickly stepping back and saying “right, what do we do about it?”.